trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/RestClient.md

 **Description**

-inputted string with `/` if it didn't already end in one.
+inputted string with `/` if it didn&apos;t already end in one.

 ### `get(String path)` → `HttpResponse`